 Commercial / Arbitration

-Joel hopes to develop a varied commercial/arbitration practice, having come to the Bar with significant commercial experience, including investment banking, in-house litigation within a major corporation and assisting leading commercial judges.
+Joel is developing a varied practice covering all aspects of commercial/arbitration law, having come to the Bar with significant commercial experience, including investment banking, in-house litigation within a major corporation and assisting leading commercial judges.
+Examples of his recent instructions include:

 As a pupil, he gained experience of a wide range of commercial law cases including: